 Maps and plans of Cambridge.
 To access a list of Cambridge maps and plans available online, please click here.

 3rd Waikato Militia.
 For publications, journal articles, online sources, databases and manuscript items on the 3rd Waikato Militia, please click here.

-Cambridge Museum research is published within a wide variety of specialist areas in the form of peer-reviewed articles, blog or topic pages, technical reports, and creative works.
+Cambridge Museum research is published within a wide variety of specialist areas in the form of books, articles, and creative works.

-Staff also contribute to and edit the Historical Society’s newsletter (latest editions are available here):
+Staff also contribute to and edit the Historical Society’s newsletter (latest editions here):